microsoft/pyright/docs/command-line.md

 | --warnings                              | Use exit code of 1 if warnings are reported          |
 | -w, --watch                             | Continue to run and watch for changes (4)            |

-(1) If specific files are specified on the command line, the pyrightconfig.json file is ignored.
+(1) If specific files are specified on the command line, it overrides the files or directories specified in the pyrightconfig.json or pyproject.toml file.

 (2) Pyright has built-in typeshed type stubs for Python stdlib functionality.
 To use a different version of typeshed type stubs, specify the directory with this option.